project-curio/curio-web/docs/seed_data_acquisition.md

 2. **Supabase storage** — The raw ingestion table grows quickly.
 Periodically archive old raw rows to cold storage (after they are linked) to stay within the free-tier 500 MB limit.
 3. **TripAdvisor follow-ups** — Keep a calendar reminder to rerun Step 7 for TripAdvisor whenever a new key or expanded radius becomes available.
 4. **OSM courtesy** — Respect Overpass etiquette: avoid running more than one city simultaneously and keep the exponential backoff enabled.
-5. **Reviewer rotations** — Schedule at least two reviewers per city so the `KEEP` decisions stay unbiased and culturally sensitive.
+5. **Reviewer rotations** — Schedule at least two reviewers per city so the `KEEP` decisions stay unbiased and culturally sensitive to ensure diverse perspectives and data quality.
 6. **Audit trail snapshots** — After each ingestion, export the Google Sheet tab to PDF (File — Download — PDF) and store it in your project folder.
 This preserves the human review state if questions arise later.

 ---